visit/citybreak-online-doc/_includes/tracking.md

  | Payment Details; (on load) | |
  | Confirmation; (on load) | |

-* Payment details page may have 2 dimensions that are of interest: Payment Type (full payment, down payment ...) and Payment Option (VISA, Master, Paypal ...).
-We are firing GTM events for each of the present dimensions.
+**Payment details page may have 2 dimensions that are of interest: Payment Type (full payment, down payment ...) and Payment Option (VISA, Master, Paypal ...).
+We are firing GTM events for each of the present dimensions.**

-Setting up the UA account
+### Setting up the UA account

-### Note 2:
 If you already have UA account set up, you only need to set up a view so skip to step 5.

 Sign in to your Google Marketing Platform and select product Analytics.
 Under the Admin console create account, by giving it a name and saving it.
 Create a property, by naming it.
 I suggest to enable user metrics in reporting.
 Make a note of the Tracking Id (UA-*******-**) of your property.
 You will need it later.

 Create a view (or use the default one called All Web Site Data), by:
-   a) specifing the domain URL
+   1. specifing the domain URL
-   b) Enable Ecommerce
+   2. Enable Ecommerce
-   c) Enable Enhanced Ecommerce Reporting
+   3. Enable Enhanced Ecommerce Reporting
-   d) Add labels for Checkout process, just in order for you to keep track of steps.
+   4. Add labels for Checkout process, just in order for you to keep track of steps.
-      1) /basket
+      1. /basket
-      2) /customerinformation
+      2. /customerinformation
-      3) /confirmation
+      3. /confirmation
 viewsettings.PNG

-Setting up the GTM container
+### Setting up the GTM container

-### Note 3:
 If you already have account set up, you can continue from step 2.
 If you also have a container set up, you can continue from step 4.